Eunji-Elly-Lee/eunji-elly-lee.github.io/README.md

 ![preview](/assets/img/preview.png)

-This is Eunji Elly Lee's blog.
+This is Elly Lee's blog.
 Posts related to basics and core concepts of Java and Python are uploaded.

 #### [View Elly's Blog](https://eunji-elly-lee.github.io/)